Frequently Asked Questions

 Q: My financial aid does not all appear on my billing statement.
 What do I do?

 A: Please make sure that you know what your financial aid award is for the academic year.
 Merit Scholarships will only be posted if you have accepted the terms and conditions of your scholarship.
-Stafford loans will not be credited to your account until the master promissory note (MPN) and the entrance interview are complete.
+Federal Direct loans will not be credited to your account until the master promissory note (MPN) and the entrance interview are complete.
 Perkins will also not credit until you have completed the Perkins MPN.
 If you are receiving Tulane Need-Based Scholarship funds, please make sure that you have turned in all necessary verification documentation to our office.
 These funds will not credit until we have received and verified the information.
 If you are a Louisiana TOPS scholarship recipient, please note that we generally do not receive the funds until halfway through the semester.

 Q: How can I request a refund from Accounts Receivable if I have a credit on my Accounts Receivable account?

 A: You can request a refund electronically by going to http://pandora.tcs.tulane.edu/acctrec/.